elsemeow/game-of-life/README.md

 - "Pencil" - draws cells on the grid with the mouse;
 - "Eraser" - erases the cells on the grid with the mouse;
-- "Panorama" - control the camera, to do this, hold down the left mouse button and move the mouse in any direction;
+- "Pan" - control the camera, to do this, hold down the left mouse button and move the mouse in any direction;
 - "Clear" - completely clears the grid.

 In the lower right corner is information about the current state of the game.